seidelj/uchicago_pgg/README.md

 ### Local machine development.

-At this point, you can make any required changes and test them locally by using the the command `otree runserver` and going to http://127.0.0.1:8000/ in a web browser.
+At this point, you can make any required changes and test them locally by using the the command `otree runserver` and observing them at http://127.0.0.1:8000/ in a web browser.
 The only required changes would be those relating to localization.
-If your subjects read and speak english you can skip ahead to [server set up](#server-set-up).
+If your subjects will be participating in the English language, you can skip ahead to [server set up](#server-set-up).

 Each oTree application has the file structure
 ```